-Use the change system-parameters feature command to set the Trunk-to-Trunk Transfer field to all to allow incoming calls from the PSTN to be transferred to another PSTN endpoint.
+Use the change system-parameters features command to set the Trunk-to-Trunk Transfer field to all to allow incoming calls from the PSTN to be transferred to another PSTN endpoint.
 If for security reasons, incoming calls should not be allowed to transfer back to the PSTN, then leave this field set to none.

 On Page 9 verify that a text string has been defined to replace the Calling Party Number (CPN) for restricted or unavailable calls.
 This text string is entered in the two fields highlighted below.
-The compliance test used the value of anonymous for both.
+The compliance test used the value of restricted for restricted calls and unavailable for unavailable calls.